LalaIAm/tarot-cline/memory-bank/activeContext.md

 # Active Context: TarotLyfe

 ## Current Focus
-The project is currently in the initialization phase.
-We're establishing the memory bank documentation and preparing for development.
-The immediate focus is on setting up the project structure, defining development standards, and preparing for implementation of the core features.
+The project has completed the initialization phase and is now ready to begin Milestone 1 feature implementation.
+The basic project structure, state management, routing, and styling foundation have been established.
+The current focus is on implementing the core features of Milestone 1: Landing Page, Authentication, and Core Navigation.

 ## Recent Changes
+- Completed project setup:
+  - Initialized React project with Vite
+  - Set up folder structure following feature-based organization
+  - Configured Redux Toolkit for state management
+  - Implemented routing with React Router
+  - Created SCSS styling architecture with variables and components
+  - Set up environment variables and ESLint for code quality
+  - Added basic layouts and components for development
-- Created initial memory bank files:
+  - Created an authentication state slice
-  - projectbrief.md (already existed)
-  - productContext.md
-  - systemPatterns.md
-  - techContext.md
-  - activeContext.md (this file)
-  - progress.md (to be created next)

 ## Next Steps
-1. **Project Setup**
-   - Initialize the React project with the proper folder structure
-   - Set up essential dependencies and configuration
+1. **Milestone 1 Implementation**
+   - Develop landing page with CTA (Call to Action)
-   - Establish development environment with proper tooling
+   - Implement authentication integration with Clerk
+   - Create core navigation and protected routes
+   - Build dashboard page scaffolding

-2. **Core Implementation**
+2. **Technical Improvements**
-   - Focus on Milestone 1: Landing Page, Authentication, and Core Navigation
+   - Refactor SCSS to address deprecation warnings
+   - Update imports to use modern @use and @forward syntax
+   - Replace deprecated color functions with modern alternatives

+3. **Feature Development**
-   - Implement basic UI components following design patterns outlined in systemPatterns.md
+   - Begin implementing shared UI components for consistent design
-   - Set up authentication integration with Clerk
+   - Set up integration with backend for authentication

-3. **Documentation Expansion**
-   - Expand memory bank as needed when implementation decisions are made
-   - Keep activeContext.md and progress.md updated to reflect current status
+   - Create tarot card components for the reading feature

 ## Active Decisions & Considerations